 - Wash your vehicle regularly.
-Always wash your vehicle in the shade using MOPAR® Car Wash or a mild car wash soap, and rinse the panels completely with clear water. - If insects, tar or other similar deposits have accumulated on your vehicle, use MOPAR® Super Kleen Bug and Tar Remover to remove.

-- Use MOPAR® Cleaner Wax to remove road film, stains and to protect your paint finish.
+Always wash your vehicle in the shade using MOPAR® Car Wash or a mild car wash soap, and rinse the panels completely with clear water. - If insects, tar or other similar deposits have accumulated on your vehicle, use MOPAR® Super Kleen Bug and Tar Remover or equivalent to remove. - Use a high quality cleaner wax, such as MOPAR® Cleaner Wax or equivalent to remove road film, stains and to protect your paint finish.
 Take care never to scratch the paint. - Avoid using abrasive compounds and power buffing that may diminish the gloss or thin out the paint finish.

-Do not use abrasive or strong cleaning materials such as steel wool or scouring powder, which will scratch metal and painted surfaces.
+- Do not use abrasive or strong cleaning materials such as steel wool or scouring powder, which will scratch metal and painted surfaces. - Use of power washers exceeding 1,200 psi (8 274 kPa) can result in damage or removal of paint and decals.